-- Magnetic resonance imaging (MRI) scans use magnetic fields to record brain images with a high level of detail.
+- MRI scans use magnetic fields to record brain images with a high level of detail.

-- Computed tomography (CT) scans combine several X-rays to produce a cross-sectional image of your brain.
+- CT scans combine several X-rays to produce a cross-sectional image of your brain.

 Your doctor might ask you to undergo a psychiatric evaluation.
 This evaluation checks your coping skills, emotional state, and behavioral patterns.
 A psychiatrist will also look for signs of impaired thinking.

-You may be tested for substance abuse to see if drugs might explain your symptoms.
+You may be tested for substance misuse to see if drugs might explain your symptoms.

 If you have several symptoms associated with Huntington’s disease, your doctor might recommend genetic testing.
 A genetic test can definitively diagnose this condition.